mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 TRAVELLER

-In addition to the more formal appellations listed above, ‘Your Grace’ or ‘Your Majesty’ may be used in reference to nobles ranked Baron or above.
-For Knights, simply ‘My Lord’ or ‘Madam’ will suffice.
+In addition to the more formal appellations listed above, 'Your Grace' or 'Your Majesty' may be used in reference to nobles ranked Baron or above.
+For Knights, simply 'My Lord' or 'Madam' will suffice.

 It should be noted that the Imperium is a vast place and there is a great deal of variation among its worlds.
-In some societies, noble titles may be conflated to convey immense importance (for example, ‘Your Most Illustrious and Accomplished Eminence’) while on more egalitarian worlds, such appellations are often done away with altogether.
+In some societies, noble titles may be conflated to convey immense importance (for example, 'Your Most Illustrious and Accomplished Eminence') while on more egalitarian worlds, such appellations are often done away with altogether.
 Variety is the spice of life and Travellers are likely to encounter many different situations when